Playing with FIRE: The Documentary review and where to watch

 Regardless of what you might think of FIRE as a life path, Playing with FIRE does something extremely worthwhile -- that is questioning the established cultural norms about work as our overarching pursuit until the precipice of old age.
 The movie also spends time poking at assumptions around earning an income and our spending habits.

 FIRE in particular makes more sense than the prevailing culture of acquiring an education, working the rest of our lives with the hope of calling it good at 65.
 That, according to the film, merely is the age most people dropped dead when actuaries calculated the age for Social Security benefits 60 or 70 years ago.
-The movie calls out an alternative: Get that education, go to work in a well-paying occupation, save aggressively for five or 10 years until you can afford freedom to move on to pursue what makes you most happy.
+The movie calls out an alternative: Get that education, go to work in a well-paying occupation, aggressively increase your savings rate for five or 10 years until you can afford freedom to move on to pursue what makes you most happy.

 These concepts underpin our very existence and they deserve thought, questioning, scrutiny and adjustment.
 None of which happens enough in our society.
 While Playing with FIRE isn’t breaking ground with these themes, it offers them up in a way that’s accessible for younger generations who likely haven’t already heard them